 - Drink plenty of water

 Call your doctor if you live in the US and have a fever or a dry cough.
-Do so also if you have recently been to China, Iran, Italy, Japan, or South Korea.
+Do so if you have recently been to China, Iran, Italy, Japan, or South Korea.
 Have a check-up when you have been in contact with somebody who has been to one of those spots or been in contact with somebody who has a confirmed case of COVID-19.

 Can a face mask protect you from infection?

-The CDC suggests that in case you are not vaccinated, you should wear a cloth face mask in the event that you go out in the open.
-In case you are at home with somebody who has been infected or exposed, you should wear it too.
 A mask is an additional layer of protection for everybody, on top of social distancing efforts.
-You can spread the infection when you talk or cough, regardless of whether you don't realize that you have it or on the other hand in case you're not showing symptoms of disease.
+You can spread the infection when you talk or cough, regardless of whether you don't realize that you have it or, on the other hand, in case you're not showing symptoms.

-The CDC urges that surgical masks and N95 masks ought to be reserved for health care workers and front liners.
+The CDC urges that surgical masks and N95 masks ought to be reserved for healthcare workers and front liners.

 Is it safe to travel during a pandemic?